TanyaChutani/UNet-Keras/README.md

 ## Data
-The original dataset is data science bowl 2k18 - dataset (automating nucleus detection), and I've downloaded it, done the pre-processing and resizing all of the images to 128,128.
+The original dataset is data science bowl 2k18 - dataset (automating nucleus detection)  <br />
+and I've downloaded it, done the pre-processing and resizing all of the images to 128,128. <br />
 Dataset link - https://www.kaggle.com/c/data-science-bowl-2018/data

 ## Model